1-minute Summary

 The Past: SEO focused on keywords.

-Bonus: “Generative Engine Optimization” (GEO) is mostly rebranding of traditional SEO.
-Gaming LLMs with Q&A citing your website is likely futile.
+1. “Generative Engine Optimization” (GEO) is mostly a salesy rebranding of traditional SEO.

 Overview: Search Engines Humanized